-What Is Happening, As Far As The Courts In Your Area, And When Do You Expect Them To Reopen?
+What Is Happening with the Courts in Your Area, and When Do You Expect Them to Reopen?

 My office has remained open throughout this crisis.
 We have been maintaining close contact with our clients and resolving some cases using a process called Plea-by-Mail, where the client signs a certification or affidavit.
 We have been able to resolve some cases by plea agreement, and that is going to ease the burden when we get back in court.